Suchy702/pond-evolution/README.md

 2. run command  ```bash config/configure_env.sh``` from **pond-evolution** directory which will create local virtual environment for python and store it in **venv** subdirectory
 3. run command  ```source venv/bin/activate``` from **pond-evolution** to activate virtual environment
 4. open this project in Pycharm, go to "Add python interpreter" and then in section "Exisitng environment" set path so that it points to **venv** directory
+5. install mypy plugin for Pycharm

+Project comes with two Run/Debug Configurations.
+One called Run which starts the application and other called Test which tests whole project using pytest.
+It is adviced to check code with mypy and pytest before every commit.
+This can be easily done in Pycharm by checking boxes "Scan with Mypy" and "Run tests" in "Before commit" section in "Commit" window.